 Conclusively, we still had 5 mins in hand.
 Hence, we cannot go far from there as it’s about to close.

-I took pictures and asked the security person that can we extend our time a little more?
+I took pictures and asked the security person to extend our time a little more?

 He kindly responded, yes, you can extend your time.
 However, you have to exit from a gate a few m’s away as the main entrance gets closed on time.

 I had planned for Chidiya Tapu to see the Sunset.
-Unfortunately, due to overcast conditions, the only dark patch of clouds is noticeable.
+But, unfortunately, the only dark patch of clouds is noticeable due to overcast conditions.

 Additionally, I believe that Sunrise or morning would also be an excellent option to see Chidiya Tapu.
 Plus, you will have considerably more time to explore in comparison to coming at the time of Sunset.